Refinitiv/Real-Time-SDK/README.md

 - Java/Eta/ValueAdd
 - Java/Eta/ValueAddCache

-Any source code, header files not specified above (even if included by header files in the locations above), libraries, and underlying dependencies continue to be governed by the licensing and agreements per the Thomson Reuters Customer Zone and RDC Program.
+Any source code, header files not specified above (even if included by header files in the locations above), libraries, and underlying dependencies continue to be governed by the licensing and agreements per the [MyRefinitiv](https://my.refinitiv.com/content/mytr/en/signin.html) site and RDC Program.